tnoetzel/mostly-static-boilerplate/readme.md

 The `src` folder contains the code you'll write in html, less, and JavaScript.
 The `dist` folder is for built/clean/minified code that's ready for production.

+To set up the basic directory structure, run:
 `mkdir src src/assets src/assets/css src/assets/img src/assets/js dist`

 ### Node